Parotid gland: Parotitis

 Inflammation of one or both parotid glands is known as parotitis.
 The most common cause of parotitis is mumps.
 Widespread vaccination against mumps has markedly reduced the incidence of mumps parotitis.
 The pain of mumps is due to the swelling of the gland within its fibrous capsule.

 Apart from viral infection, other infections, such as bacterial, can cause parotitis (acute suppurative parotitis or chronic parotitis).
 These infections may cause blockage of the duct by salivary duct calculi or external compression.
-Parotid gland swellings can also be due to benign lymphoepithelial lesions caused by Mikulicz disease and Sjögren syndrome.
+Parotid gland swellings can also be due to benign lymphoepithelial lesions caused by Mikulicz disease and Sjögren's disease.
 Swelling of the parotid gland may also indicate the eating disorder bulimia nervosa, creating the look of a heavy jaw line.
 With the inflammation of mumps or obstruction of the ducts, increased levels of the salivary alpha amylase secreted by the parotid gland can be detected in the blood stream.